jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 Next I set the title.
 Select all the images that should have the same title, then type the title in the ``Title / Object name`` text editing box.
-Note that the title (and keywords) are stored in XMP but not in Exif, so may not be visible to software that only handles Exif metadata (see :doc:`tag reference <tags>` for more detail).
+Note that the title (and keywords) are stored in XMP and IPTC-IIM but not in Exif, so may not be visible to software that only handles Exif metadata (see :doc:`tag reference <tags>` for more detail).
 You may prefer to leave the title and keywords fields blank.

 The ``Title / Object name`` field has an optional spell checker, enabled with the ``Spelling`` menu.